 - Prepare a small bowl with warm water.
 Dip your hands in water and shape 15 balls, about the (size of a walnut).

-- Line a baking sheet lined with parchment paper.
-Spread the cookie balls in a single layer on the cookie sheet leaving about 1 ½ inches in between each cookie dough ball.
+- Spread the cookie balls in a single layer on the cookie sheet leaving about 1 ½ inches in between each cookie dough ball.
 Gently press down the cookies to flatten them and shape (these cookies won't spread as much during baking).

 - Bake for 10-12 minutes.
 Remove and allow the cookies to cool on a cooling rack.